-Since then, some of the information has been delineated on the College Board’s website for professionals.
-Yet, with this new information, in the past couple of weeks, we’ve been hearing from our juniors who have been attending information sessions at different colleges that score choice may not be applicable.
-So yesterday, once again, we called the College Board’s counselor hotline and asked how some colleges would be able to see all scores and yet others would see only the scores that the student wants them to see.
+Since this time, The College Board has revealed some more information about the new Score Choice policy on its website for professionals.
+Yet in the past couple of weeks, we’ve been hearing from our juniors who have been attending information sessions at different colleges that Score Choice may not be applicable.
+So yesterday, once again, we called The College Board’s counselor hotline and asked how some colleges would be able to see all scores and yet other colleges would see only the scores that the student wants them to see.
 The answer we received was that they don’t yet know but they’ve been getting feedback from colleges and they’re considering several different options.
+Uh huh.

-Here are some of the possibilities that the CB representative presented:
+Here are some of the possibilities that The College Board representative presented:

 1. Colleges may use an honor system that requires the applicant to submit all the scores.

-2. After receiving the student’s score report, an admissions counselor can call the College Board to verify that all of the scores were reported.
-If the student did use score choice, admissions counselors can then access the unreported scores over the phone.
+2. After receiving the student’s score report, an admissions officer can call The College Board to verify that all of the scores were reported.
+If the student did use Score Choice, admissions officers can then access the unreported scores over the phone.

-3. The high school guidance counselor will be obligated to submit all scores at an admissions counselor’s request.
+3. The high school counselor will be obligated to submit all scores at an admissions officer’s request.

-#2 – ‘Admissions checking with CB’: While the College Board can and does make its own rules, this seems to negate the value and the intent of score choice.
+2. “Admissions checking with The College Board’: While The College Board can and does make its own rules, this seems to negate the value and the intent of Score Choice.

 “Q: How will counselors know which scores to release or include on a transcript?